 There are also new links being made between inflammation and depression.
 It’s still not clear, however, whether inflammation causes depression or vice versa.

 But brain inflammation during depression is linked to the amount of time a person has been depressed.
-One showed that people depressed for more than 10 years showed 30 percent more inflammation compared to people depressed for less time.
+One

 As a result, significant brain inflammation is more likely to be relevant in persistent depressive disorder.